Looking for unusual, crazy, or plain weird websites to check out when you’re bored?

 - How is AI Transforming The Automotive Industry?

 This is a weird website where AI generates fake human faces that look incredibly realistic.
 The generator can make a new face every two seconds, and can view it by refreshing the page.
 A bizarre website that shows how easy it is for people to create fakes that could potentially be misused.

-The technology that creates fake faces at this weird website is also used to make “deepfakes.”
+The technology that creates fake faces on this weird website is also used to make “deepfakes.”
 Those are convincing but fake videos showing people saying or doing something.
-According to Forbes, this technology is going to “wreak havoc on society” because we’re not prepared for the avalanche of realistic but fake videos.

 Another weird website representing an AI experiment.
 This time, you can combine different everyday sounds to create beats.
 There’s a small control panel to experiment with sounds and make small songs for those wanting to create a unique beat pattern.
 We ended up making a pretty weird one, consisting of beats resembling sounds made by lemurs, panthers, and antique cash registers.